caiostringari/pywavelearn/doc/pwl_stats_spectral_and_linear.md

 ![](image/wavebywave.png)

-The original function was borrowed from [here](https://gist.github.com/sixtenbe/1178136), but was modified several times since.
+The original function was borrowed from [here](https://gist.github.com/sixtenbe/1178136), but has been modified to work better with water waves.

-We aslo can calculate the similar statistics as before, now from the raw record.
+We also can calculate the same statistics as before, now from the raw record.

 ```python